Make sense of the impact of coronavirus with this COVID-19 guide.

 The very first thing is to remember that this will end.
 It will be over at some point.
 Normality – although perhaps altered – will return.
 We don’t know when – but it will happen.

 Panic is easy when all we see 24/7 is coronavirus stories on the news and on social media.
 It’s easy to say and harder to do, but try to stay away from ‘social media advisors’.
 You know the sort – ones spreading news stories without valid sources, those who profess to have a friend-of-a-friend who has experienced such-and-such.
+If you’re really really struggling, here are 7 ways to stay calm and manage anxiety during this crazy period.

 We’re not going to give you medical advice, because we’re not healthcare professionals.
 Our job here is to make sure you know where to find financial support if your job is suspended or ends, or if your business falters because of the coronavirus crisis.
 We’re here to show you ways to make extra money, either right now or additional income streams for the future.
 We’re going to show you how to save money, too, to make sure you’re in the strongest financial position possible at the moment.